The Omega as a Router

 Once you have saved and closed the file, run the following command to restart the firewall with the updated configuration:

 And we are ready!
-To use the Omega Router, you simply need to connect your computer or your smartphone/tablet to the WiFi network that you configured in Step 4, and your devices should be able to access the Internet via the Omega :)
+To use the Omega Router, you simply need to connect your computer or your smartphone/tablet to the Omega’s WiFi network, and your devices will be able to access the Internet!